Newton-Maina/ByteForceDB/README.md

 # ByteForce RDBMS

+**My logic to creating this:** [How I Crafted](./How_I_Crafted.md)

 ![Architecture Diagram](assets/logic.png)

-**ByteForce** is a lightweight, pure-Python Relational Database Management System (RDBMS) designed for educational purposes and rapid prototyping.
+**ByteForce** is a lightweight, pure-Python Relational Database Management System (RDBMS) designed for rapid prototyping.
 It provides a functional SQL engine that supports parsing, execution planning, indexing, and persistent storage, making it an excellent tool for understanding how databases work under the hood.

 ## System Architecture

 The system follows a classic layered database architecture, separating concerns between parsing, execution, and storage.

 ```mermaid
 graph TD